 ELEMENTS OF FRICTION

 Yeah.
-So, it was– I was so glad that we did it even in spite of the fact that it wasn’t the flavor of the month anymore and I knew it wasn’t going to get signed by a big label.
+So, it was– I was so glad that we did it even in spite of the fact that it wasn’t the flavor of the month anymore, and I knew it wasn’t going to get signed by a big label.
 Still, I was approached by a label out of Germany to do this record.
-Magnus Söderqvist, who is Swedish, he was my connection there.
-He was working for them in A&R, and he asked me if I would be interested in doing a record, and if I would write it and produce it and kind of put it together.
+Magnus Söderqvist, who is Swedish, was my connection there.
+He was working for them in A&R, and he asked me if I would be interested in doing a record and if I would write it and produce it and kind of put it together.
 So that’s what we did, and that’s how that came about, and everybody’s gone in such different directions since that.
 It was more of a project than a band.
 Had the times been different, I think it would’ve been a cool band.
 I believe that the second record would have been…it would’ve stepped up and gotten better and better.
 Listening to it now, all this time later, I think that, but I don’t think I thought that at the time.
-At the time, we were all going, “What are we going to do next?”, because nothing was going on.
+At the time, we were all going, “What are we going to do next?” because nothing was going on.

 The timing was the worst possible for bands like Elements of Friction.

 Yeah, exactly.
-I’m just happy that all this time later it’s resurfacing and people are re-recognizing it.
+I’m just happy that all this time later, it’s resurfacing, and people are re-recognizing it.
 Thank you.
-Thank you for even bringing it up, I appreciate it.
+Thank you for even bringing it up.
+I appreciate it.

 You also got involved with the Coverdale/Page -project.
 How did that come about?

-Jimmy was fun to work with, very encouraging and he– if he liked something I was doing, he would go, “Oh, yeah, yeah, yeah.
+Jimmy was fun to work with, very encouraging, and he– if he liked something I was doing, he would go, “Oh, yeah, yeah, yeah.
 Keep doing that.
 I love that.”, or “Na.”
 He would go, “Can you–” he didn’t use references to songs or anything, but we would jam a lot.
-We had a big room that they got for us eventually and we moved into this place, it was huge.
+We had a big room that they got for us eventually, and we moved into this place, and it was huge.
 We felt like we were Led Zeppelin, and I was with Jimmy there at the helm, and we would keep jamming on stuff until it felt right.
 That was the way he liked to work.
 Let’s find the thing that we all love.

 The album came out in 1992 and sold pretty well.
 I always wonder what would have happened if the album had come out a couple of years earlier.

-Our time is soon over, but let’s discuss a bit about Styx with whom you’ve have been playing and performing since 2003.
+Our time is soon over, but let’s discuss a bit about Styx with whom you have been playing and performing since 2003.
 How is this band different from other groups with whom you have worked previously?

 But you have no regrets?

 I don’t regret it.
-I don’t really regret anything but there are some big ones, and I won’t mention them because I don’t want it to look like I’m turning my nose on them.
+I don’t really regret anything, but there are some big ones, and I won’t mention them because I don’t want it to look like I’m turning my nose on them.
 It’s just that I don’t– I can’t do certain things like that, and I’ve had so many people tell me, “Why don’t you do that?” or “Why didn’t you do this?”

 Well, with Styx, it’s that I know what my job is.
-I know where I can help maybe a little bit, and I try to do it respectfully, but I’m still able to play and be me.
-I did learn everything Chuck Panuzzi had recorded because if you don’t know what the original is and then you deviate or just create your own, then it’s it won’t work because now all of a sudden, it’s not the same song anymore.
+I know where I can help, maybe a little bit, and I try to do it respectfully, but I’m still able to play and be me.
+I learned everything Chuck Panuzzi had recorded.
+After all, if you don’t know what the original is and then deviate or create your own, then it won’t work because now, all of a sudden, it’s not the same song anymore.
 That was the thing with Ronnie too.
 It’s one of the reasons he didn’t want to do overdubs and the reason he didn’t want to– he felt music should breathe.
 So, whatever those original recordings are, you’ve got to pay homage to them.
 You have to know them before you can do something new and different; you know where those spots are.
 Here’s what it came down to.
 I saw Todd Sucherman, an amazing drummer.
 He was playing like himself, but he’s an amazing drummer, and he plays so much more than John Panozzo did on the original recordings, and I was thinking, “How’s he doing that?”
 I had to figure that out, but I realized that he was also playing all the iconic drum parts that everyone knew.
 So that’s what I had to do; I’d find all those parts, learn them, understand what the things that you don’t touch you leave alone, and then there’s always space and room for you to even after a little bit more and put a little sugar coating on top of that.